The Updated Employee Retention Credit

 The Consolidated Appropriations Act (CAA) includes the following retroactive changes to the ERC.
 These changes apply to the period from March 13 through Dec.
 31, 2020.

-If your business received Paycheck Protection Program (PPP) loans, you can claim the ERC for qualified wages not paid with proceeds from the forgiven portion of your PPP loan.
+If your business received a Paycheck Protection Program (PPP) loan, you can claim the ERC for qualified wages not paid with proceeds from the forgiven portion of your PPP loan.

 The CAA clarifies how qualifying tax-exempt organizations determine “gross receipts.”

 Group healthcare expenses are considered “qualified wages.”
 This is true even if no other wages are paid to that employee.

 How much is the ERC worth for 2021?

 In 2021, the ERC credit is up to $7,000 per employee per quarter, for Q1, Q2 and Q3.